juanpc2018/STOP-DISTRO-HOPPING-/README.md

 https://en.wikipedia.org/wiki/Manjaro
 https://en.wikipedia.org/wiki/Comparison_of_Linux_distributions

-What is your Next Hopp ?
+What is your Next Hopp?™